The alert for Moroccan strawberries with hepatitis that were not consumed was magnified by the protests in the countryside

 The Spanish Agency for Food Safety and Nutrition (AESAN) —from the Ministry of Social Rights— received the notification after a control carried out by the General Subdirectorate of Foreign Health, dependent on Health, on a consignment of strawberries from Morocco destined for Andalusia.
 “Presence of Hepatitis A in Moroccan strawberries,” the alert says, literally.
-The AESAN alerted the Andalusian Government to proceed to remove the batch, which entered through Algeciras and was going to be imported by a company from Huelva and distributed by another from Seville; They have not been able to put it on the market.
+The AESAN alerted the Andalusian Government to proceed to remove the batch, which entered through Algeciras.
 Neither the Ministry of Social Rights, nor the Ministry of Health, nor the Board are aware at this time that there is anyone affected by this case.

 “These types of alerts are common and are intended for the food authorities of each country,” says Miguel Ángel Lurueña, doctor in Food Science and Technology.
 In fact, in just the first six days of March, 84 alerts of this type have been issued – and that, taking into account that on days 2 and 3 none were sent as it was a weekend – for foods with dangerous levels of pesticides. , salmonella or parasites, or for containing plastics.
 “States carry out controls and remove contaminated products.
 If they consider that the food has reached the consumer, they issue an alert to consumers.”
 That has not happened in this case.